Learn About Supplements for Autoimmune Disease | Cooper

 Studies have shown nutrition plays a role in the development of autoimmune diseases.
 Specifically, vitamin D has been the focus of several basic science and clinical studies.
 Vitamin D receptors are found on almost all types of cells in the immune system.
 In studies on large populations, vitamin D deficiency has been linked to an increased risk of getting infections and autoimmune diseases.
 However, whether vitamin D supplementation can prevent the development of autoimmune diseases has not been tested in large clinical trials.

-One goal of the contemporary VITAL Study was to determine if vitamin D supplementation could prevent the development of common autoimmune diseases in a large population of men and women.
+One goal of the contemporary VITAL Study was to examine if vitamin D supplementation influenced markers related to immune health and the occurrence of certain immune-related conditions in a large population of men and women.

 In brief, the VITAL study is a randomized, placebo-controlled trial, enrolling almost 26,000 men (≥ 50 years of age) and women (≥ 55 years of age) who were treated with either vitamin D3 (50 mcg (2000 IU) per day) or placebo and omega-3 fatty acids (1 gram per day, 465 mg EPA and 375 mg DHA) or placebo for the prevention of various diseases.
 The average age of the participants was 67 years.